 Flat tires, stalled engines, crazy storms and other unexpected things happen on a road trip.

 Make sure your cell phone is fully charged and carry some emergency supplies including extra water and blankets in the car.

 A membership with AAA wouldn’t hurt either.
 If you should break down, you want to know you’re prepared.
 Before taking off, make sure your spare tire is fully ready to go, that you have a car jack on board, and that you know how to change a tire.

 Give yourself plenty of time to arrive to your destination.
 You don’t want to be speeding through unfamiliar territory and getting caught in speed traps because you are running late.

-And, if you allow for plenty of extra time you can make spontaneous stops to weird road-side attractions like big balls of yarns, exotic taxidermy museums or maybe just a fun greasy spoon diner.
+If Google maps shows that driving to your destination would take 4 days, plan for 8 or 9.
+That way, you can make spontaneous stops to weird road-side attractions like big balls of yarns, exotic taxidermy museums or maybe just a fun greasy spoon diner.

 Giving yourself enough time also means being able to take downtime when you need it.
 There’s nothing worse than forcing yourself to drive with a migraine because you have no place to sleep and 6 hours to go until your next destination.